Where The Journey Begins

 Gripping his wooden board, he continued on.
 Again, he wandered empty carriages for what seemed like hours.
-For a while he made a futile attempt at measuring time, but soon gave up.
+For a while, he made a futile attempt at measuring time but soon gave up.
 The sun never moved.

 “Those little shits said this was Hollow,” he grumbled, looking back to where he’d met the kids.
 “But Hollow’s sun moves.
 This is somewhere else.”

-He paused, another thought striking him.
+He paused, another thought struck him.

 “But at least I know Anodyne’s name draws fear even here.”

 he opened the door.
-Inside was not the carriage, but a shed.
+Inside was not the carriage but a shed.
 The shed he used to play in as a child.

 “So this is a dream.
 Not technically Hollow, but might as well be.
 I guess the kids didn’t lie to me.”

-he wandered around the old club house, taking time to interact with everything he remembered fondly.
+he wandered around the old clubhouse, taking time to interact with everything he remembered fondly.
 He climbed the steep steps leading to the mezzanine, looking down on the cold stone floors and shelving units that littered the walls.
 Grinning, he flipped open the trap door he and his friends had made and descended the poorly attached ladder.
 He found the next door at the back of the shed.
-Taking one last look back, he smiled the smile you make when know you are never returning.
+Taking one last look back, he smiled the smile you make when you know you are never returning.

-“I can’t believe we spent a whole summer in that heat-trap.
+“I can’t believe we spent a whole summer in that heat trap.
 Building shitty sleeping places and playing nerf wars.
 Probably best summer of my life.”

 Turning away, he moved from the room quickly, not allowing himself to linger.